|It's a highway bridge, for highway speeds and dust|

 On December 5th Council voted 5-2 for the Urban Growth Boundary expansion to fit the bridge and for a set of amendments to the Transportation System Plan for the bridge.

-In any case, there is a newish schedule from the spring.
-It does not reference or incorporate the appeal at LUBA, and so it still seems optimistic and unlikely.
-The hearing with oral argument was held July 13th, and a decision is expected by August 3rd.
-All in all, it's very difficult to see a December 2017 end and formal Record of Decision.
+The most recently published official schedule does not reference or incorporate the appeal at LUBA or the remand, and it's very difficult to see a December 2017 end and formal Record of Decision.

 |New, this winter/spring!|